AdaCore/spark2014/docs/lrm/source/representation-issues.rst

    to specifying a value of True as described in Ada RM 13.1.1(15).]

 3. The usage names in an aspect_definition for the given aspect are resolved at the point of the associated declaration.
-[This supercedes the name resolution rule given in Ada RM 13.1.1 that states that such names are resolved at the end of the enclosing declaration list.]
+[This supersedes the name resolution rule given in Ada RM 13.1.1 that states that such names are resolved at the end of the enclosing declaration list.]